 4. An Extra Bathroom

-If your home only has one bathroom,plumbing upgrades like adding a second bathroom can really add some home-value punch.
+If your home only has one bathroom, plumbing upgrades like adding a second bathroom can really add some home-value punch.
 This project can increase the profitability of your home by as much as 23%.
-It also gives you the option of installing luxury features, such as a whirlpool tub or heated flooring.
-A steam shower is another popular upgrade thanks to its perceived health benefits.
-These include clearer skin, weight loss, improved circulation, and infection control.
+It also gives you the option of installing luxury features, such as a jetted tub or heated flooring.
+A steam shower is another popular upgrade.
+Items like descalers are popular now to help reduce the amount of soap needed, making shower door clean-up easier and helping with the efficiency of all the home’s appliances.
 If space is more limited, choose a half-bath with just a sink and a toilet.
 This can still be an effective way to up the value of your home.
 A half-bath can be a functional use of space and a convenient addition, especially for a larger household.
 More bathrooms mean shorter wait times in the morning.
 A shorter distance to the bathroom can be helpful for older household members and those with disabilities.

 5. A Laundry Room

 An extremely attractive addition to your home is a laundry room.
-Installing washing and drying machines in their own space allows you to declutter your living space and keep your washing and ironing away from the eyes of visitors.
-This adds utility to your home and makes it seem upmarket and well-thought-out.
+Installing washing and drying machines in their own space allows you to declutter your living space and possibly regain a storage closet all while keeping your washing and ironing away from the eyes of visitors.
+This adds utility to your home and can make a smaller home seem upmarket and well-thought-out.
 It is also a useful way to make use of a smaller space that might not work as an additional bedroom or recreational area.
-The layout of this room can be as compact as you need it to be, since washers and dryers can be purchased as stackable units.
+The layout of this room can be as compact as you need it to be now that washers and dryers can be purchased as stackable units.
 In contrast, a property with low ceilings may be better-suited to side-by-side units.
-Consider that stackable units may turn some buyers off if they are unable to reach the upper appliance due to their height, age, or a disability.
+Consider that stackable units may turn some buyers off if they are unable to reach the upper appliance due to their height, age, or physical ability.

 6. Eco-Friendly Installations